How can I become a member of the panel?

 Panel members have an impact on our quality improvement, student experience and teaching and learning strategies whilst enhancing their personal communication and leadership skills and making a positive contribution to the development of adult learning.

-The Student Panel Terms of reference are available here.
+You can read the Student Panel Terms of Reference here.

 In previous years the panel was involved in: